Welcome, Rush Limbaugh, live from the EIB's Southern Command.

 The Washington Post also reporting on this today.

-While none of the official balls have been canceled, the unofficial ones that have been canceled or are on life support, uh, the ones geared toward the average Dose Six Pack and to America's military veterans.
+While none of the official balls have been canceled, the unofficial ones that have been canceled or are on life support are the ones geared toward the average Joe Six Pack and to America's military veterans.

-The American Music Ball, hosted by Dion Warwick, which planned two big name events at the Mariette Wardman Park, was scrambling to sell enough tickets for the show to go on.
+The American Music Bowl, hosted by Deion Warwick, which planned two big-name events at the Marriott Wardman Park, was scrambling to sell enough tickets for the show to go on.

 And it wasn't looking good last night.

-For 350 you get uh at the urban ball, you get ludicrous fantasia, Cedric the Entertainer.
+For $350, you get at the Urban Ball, you get Ludicrous, Fantasia, Cedric the Entertainer.

 These things are on life support and may not make it.

-But nevertheless, you would think the people going in well, take it back.
+But nevertheless, you would think the people going in.

 These are the people's balls, and they are the people that are hurting.

-Uh the heroes, red, white, and blue ball at the Warner Theater with Jamie Fox, a rapper, the guitarist Slash, and the gospel star Donnie McClerkin scrapped its entire lineup and subbed in a band called Memphis Gold.
+A rapper, the guitarist Slash, and the gospel star Donnie McClurkin scrapped its entire lineup and subbed in a band called Memphis Gold.

-The American music ball was canceled according to a rep for Marriott Wardman Park Hotel, where it was found to have uh where has been hosted.
+The American Music Ball was canceled according to a rep for Marriott Wardman Park Hotel, where it was found to have, or has been hosted.

 The champagne is flat.